 Wheel Base Included: No | Pedals Included: No | Buttons: 16

 The GT Forza Motorsport Racing Wheel is a real triumph of Fanatec’s sim racing excellence.
-Not only is this wheel directly sponsored by and developed in partnership with Microsoft and the makers of Forza, but it benefits hugely from Fanatec’s innovations in the field.
+Not only is this wheel directly sponsored by and developed in partnership with Microsoft and the makers of Forza, but it benefits hugely from Fanatec’s innovations in the sim racing world.

 Realistic Racing Aesthetic

-Unlike a lot of wheels, the GT Forza model boasts a highly realistic diameter of 33cm, putting it close if not identical to that of many real racing cars.
-It feels weighty to the touch yet not overbearing, nor does it feel like a chore to get any wheel lock due to the aluminum rim.
+Unlike a lot of wheels, the GT Forza model boasts a highly realistic diameter of 33 cm, putting it close if not identical to that of many real racing cars.
+It feels weighty to the touch yet not overbearing, nor does it feel like a chore to get any wheel lock due to the lightweight aluminum rim.

-It’s covered in genuine leather, very smooth to the touch, and completed with stylish white stitching for a means to contrast the sleek black colors elsewhere.
-Normally, I’d see the visible stitching as a turn-off because, sometimes, that stitching is raised and can cause more discomfort than it’s worth.
+It’s covered in genuine leather, which is very smooth to the touch and completed with stylish white stitching for a means to contrast the sleek black colors elsewhere.
+Normally I’d see the visible stitching as a turn-off because, sometimes, that stitching is raised and can cause more discomfort than it’s worth.

-However, the stitches in the leather are rounded and softened, simply making the leather reliably attached, and adding to the wheel aesthetics without impeding your drive.
+However, the stitches in the leather are rounded and softened, adding to the wheel aesthetics without negatively affecting your driving experience.
 Standard-issue shifter paddles can also be another issue when buying a wheel, because they might not fit your driving style.